|Graur Codron for freedigitalphotos.net|

 Never Work Harder Than Your Students (recommended book)

-Quick Sanity Breaks (infographic)
+Quick Sanity Breaks (poster)

 Recharge and Avoid Burnout